-The Bellevue East Little League Tee Ball program is specifically designed for boys and girls, age 4 to 5, and provides a foundation and introduction to baseball and softball.
+The Bellevue National Little League Tee Ball program is specifically designed for boys and girls, age 4 to 5, and provides a foundation and introduction to baseball and softball.
 Over the course of the 10 week season, coaches and players will engage in a series of lessons and activities to teach the fundamentals of the game including catching, throwing, batting (from a stationary tee), and physical fitness.

-Bellevue East Little League has seen tremendous growth in our Tee Ball program in recent years; emphasizing fun and friendship as the core requirement.
+Bellevue National Little League has seen tremendous growth in our Tee Ball program in recent years; emphasizing fun and friendship as the core requirement.
 Parents and players can submit requests to play on teams with friends, neighbors, or based on school attendance.

 Minors Division (Ages 6-8 | Un-Drafted)

 Single-A Division - (6-7 year olds) - Coach Pitch - Continuing introduction of initial concepts of baseball with emphasis on throwing, catching, hitting and sportsmanship.
 Scores or statistics are not kept at this level.
 Teams are predominantly formed based on school affiliation and/or friend requests.
 We do our best to make sure that kids play with their friends or school mates.
 If your child attends a private school please be sure to indicate what Bellevue School they would attend, based on their neighborhood.